pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/README.md

 MENU Before Lance:
 * Heal using the below chart
 * Use Elixer
-* [OPTIONAL SAVE: Lance is pretty likely to go bad, so saving is recommend]
+* [OPTIONAL SAVE: Lance is pretty likely to go bad, so saving is recommended]

 HP | ITEMS
 -- | -----